 The Company has applied for three contiguous exploration permits in northwest Spain, located in the southwest part of Galicia Province, and known as the Pinzas Gold Project.
-They are adjacent to an additional six pre-defined permit areas that the Company has applied for by a public tender which closed on March 15, 2013, with the outcome of the tender expected in Q3/Q4 2013.
+They are adjacent to an additional six pre-defined permit areas that the Company has applied for by a public tender which closed on March 15, 2013.
+The outcome of the public tender has been delayed and is expected in early 2014.